Limmer Boots Review: Everything You Need to Know

 Given the difficulty of finding a pair of used Limmer boots that fit well, you might consider placing your deposit on a pair of Customs.
 Keep in mind it was several years before I found a pair online.
 I also saw a comment online from one man who said he visited the Intervale shop in person for seven years before finding an off-the-shelf pair that fit him well.

-I can’t recommend you buy Limmer Standards or Customs if you only occasionally hike or backpack.
-They will never break in if that’s the case.
-These boots must see extensive use to be valuable—hundreds of miles per year.
+I can’t recommend you buy Limmer Standards or Customs if you only occasionally hike or backpack—unless, of course, you’re content with wearing them only occasionally and knowing they won’t break in.
+For myself, I think the boots must see extensive use to become comfortable.

 Other Limmer Shoes and Boots